tokarev-artem/ami-scheduler/README.md

----

 # Lambda Function for Creating AMIs using EventBridge Schedule

 This CloudFormation template deploys a Lambda function that creates Amazon Machine Images (AMIs) based on a schedule defined in Amazon EventBridge.
 This can be useful for automated backups or snapshotting of EC2 instances.

 ## Supported parameters:
-**createAmisAt**: cron schedule to create AMIs, by default at midnight.
+`createAmisAt`: cron schedule to create AMIs, by default at midnight.
 More: https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-cron-expressions.html

-**createAmisLambdaTimeout**: If you have lots of ec2 instances - it requires to adjust this parameter
+`createAmisLambdaTimeout`: If you have lots of ec2 instances - it requires to adjust this parameter

-**deleteOldAmisAt**: cron schedule to delete old AMIs, by default at 2AM.
+`deleteOldAmisAt`: cron schedule to delete old AMIs, by default at 2AM.
 More: https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-cron-expressions.html

-**keepAmis**: How much AMIs you'd like to keep, 3 by default
+`keepAmis`: How much AMIs you'd like to keep, 3 by default

-**rotateAmisLambdaTimeout**: If you have lots of AMIs - it requires to adjust this parameter
+`rotateAmisLambdaTimeout`: If you have lots of AMIs - it requires to adjust this parameter

 ## Deployment Steps